ZacSweers/redacted-compiler-plugin/README.md

 }
 ```

 And that's it!
-The default configuration will add the `-annotations` artifact (which has a
+The default configuration will add the multiplatform `-annotations` artifact (which has a
 `@Redacted` annotation you can use) and wire it all automatically.
 Just annotate what you want to
 redact.